“Mommy, Mommy!!! There’s a monster in the closet!”

 What do you do when your child is afraid of monsters?

 When you search “child afraid of monsters” on Google or Pinterest, one of the most common solutions that pops up is to use “monster spray.”
-You use a spray bottle full of water to spray your child’s room before they go to bed to ensure there are no monsters so they can rest easy.
+You’ll find recipes for “monster spray,” “monster repellant,” or DIY “monster be gone” concoctions.

-As a therapist who has worked with many children who struggle with nighttime fears, I’ve had many frustrated parents come to me after using “monster spray” for months to no avail.
+As a therapist who has worked with many children who struggle with nighttime fears, I’ve had many frustrated parents come to me after using Monster Spray for weeks to no avail.
+They followed the recipe and did all the “right” steps, but their child was still afraid of monsters.

-When our children come to us to comfort them in their fear, they need to know they are safe and can rest protected in our love.
-Monster spray and other quick-fix solutions tell our children they are safe because of a spray we are using instead of in a safe and attached relationship with us.
+When our children come to us afraid, they need to know they are safe and can rest in our love.
+Monster repellants and other quick-fix solutions communicate that safety comes from a spray rather than a relationship with us.

-Monster spray can also feed into fear.
+Monster Spray can also feed into their fears.
 Using the spray leaves our children with the impression that monsters could be real and in their room, and we are just pushing them away with the spray.
-What we want to do instead is to help our children get investigative about their fears and understand the truth behind them – in this case, the truth is that monsters aren’t real, and there aren’t any in their room.
+What we want to do instead is to help our children investigate their fears and understand the truth behind them – in this case, the truth is that monsters aren’t real, and there aren’t any in their room.

 4 Tips to Support Your Child Through Their Fear